ohmybrew/ohmybrew.github.io/_posts/2014-11-08-get-original-sized-images-from-a-wordpress-post-gallery.markdown

 date: '2014-11-08 20:36:59'
 ---

-Recently I was working on a project where I needed to modify an existing page which had multiple galleries.
+Recently, I was working on a project where I needed to modify an existing page that had multiple galleries.
 This change required me to have access to the original uploaded images.
-Heres a simple function I wrote which returns the images easily in an array format.
+Here's a simple function I wrote which returns the images easily in an array format.

 ```bash
 # Input